GeoscienceAustralia/ptha/propagation/SWALS/examples/dispersive/shoaling_variable_seabed/README.md

 is some tendency to understimate the top of the wave envelope, although within the range of other solvers studied by [Coulaud et al. (2025)](http://dx.doi.org/10.1016/j.coastaleng.2024.104645).

-All solvers give quite similar solutions at the finest resolution.
+All SWALS solvers give quite similar solutions at the finest resolution.
 The midpoint solver converges more quickly than the other solvers, which is not surprising since it is the only one which retains second order accuracy for both dispersive and nonlinear terms.